What is the essential software if you’re doing on-set data downloading?

 I never copy to just one drive.
 I’m always copying to multiple drives, simultaneously.
 And that means I’m not dragging and dropping from the desktop.
 Ever!

 You’ll learn why in this Video Insight!
-In Part 2 we’ll take a look at my Swiss Army Knifes, that are multiple use software that can adapt to the changing needs of a chaotic on-set day.
+In Part 2 we’ll take a look at my Swiss Army Knifes, which are multiple-use software that can adapt to the changing needs of a chaotic on-set day.